 Just because you don’t feel confident speaking, meeting women, or going to parties doesn’t mean you will never feel confident doing these things.

-2. Low confidence doesn’t define you
+2. Recognize that low confidence doesn’t define you.

 When you lack confidence in one part of your life, it can begin to feel like you’re a loser.
 You paint your entire life with a broad brushstroke of insecurity and doubt.

 In fact, you can be confident in spite of your imperfections.
 Confidence is a state of mind that allows you to move past failures and flaws and to even learn from them.

-3. Understand the root cause
+3. Understand the root cause of low confidence.

 If you flubbed a big speech, then it’s natural to lack confidence in your next attempt.
 If your business tanked, it’s hard to muster the courage to launch a new venture.

 Other times, low confidence has longer, deeper roots or is connected to your personality.
 Your sister teased you incessantly about your height, so as you grew older you never felt tall enough to attract women.
 You’re more of an introvert and was shy as a kid, so you’ve never felt comfortable in big groups.

-By examining the reasons behind your confidence problems, you gain a certain control over them.
+By examining the reasons behind your self-confidence problems, you gain a certain control over them.
 When you recognize the root cause, it no longer holds the same power.

 Why tempt fate if it’s possible we might fall on our butts once again.
 We begin to embrace our limiting beliefs as reality.